LINBIT/virter/README.md

 ### `virt-install`

-`virt-install` is built for the images that use conventional installers.
+`virt-install` is built for images that use conventional installers.
 Virter uses `cloud-init`, making it simpler to use and quicker to start a fresh VM.

 ### Running VMs in AWS/GCP/OpenNebula